 Apply resource leveling when necessary

-As stated in the PMBOK Guide, “resource leveling is a technique in which start and finish dates are adjusted based on resource constraints with the goal of balancing demand for resources with the available supply.”
+As stated in the PMBOK Guide, “Resource leveling is a technique in which start and finish dates are adjusted based on resource constraints with the goal of balancing the demand for resources with the available supply.”
 It means that if you have resource conflicts, you should adjust the project timeline in accordance with the availability of a critical employee.
 The project duration can be either extended or shortened depending on the situation.
-If it’s impossible to extend the project’s timeline, a resource manager can apply the Fast-Tracking method, according to which interdependent tasks can be performed partially simultaneously rather than consecutively (a team member can start work on the next task after two thirds of the previous task is completed).
+If it’s impossible to extend the project’s timeline, a resource manager can apply the Fast-Tracking method, according to which interdependent tasks can be performed partially simultaneously rather than consecutively (a team member can start work on the next task after two-thirds of the previous one is completed).
 Therefore, resource leveling optimizes resource allocation and increases the efficiency of work on projects.

 Modern project and resource management solutions make it much easier to juggle all company’s projects and necessary resources.
-To ensure seamless resource management process, an effective resource management solution should have the following functionalities:
+In a multi-project environment with project interdependencies and a shared resource pool, it’s impossible to allocate resources without the assistance of a resource management tool.
+To ensure a seamless resource management process, an effective resource management solution should have the following functionalities:

 - Automatic prioritization of projects and tasks and recalculating priorities in response to changes in the project environment;